mariuzka/pop2net/paper/paper.md

     Actors are the (inter)acting entities in the simulation—what is typically referred to as *agents* in ABM.
     However, since Pop2net also treats locations as agents, especially when integrated with frameworks like Mesa or AgentPy, we found it clearer to refer to the primary acting entities as *actors*.
     Locations represent the places or contexts in which actors interact.
     In Pop2net, every connection between actors must be mediated by a location.
     Both actors and locations provide several methods which help managing relations during simulations—for example, to retrieve all associated locations or actors, find neighboring actors within specific location types, or connect actors to one another through certain locations.

 2. **Creator and LocationDesigner.**
     The classes Creator and LocationDesigner are the tools in Pop2net that enable the user to generate custom (bipartite) networks in a modular and scalable way.
-    By defining location types using the LocationDesigner, users can quickly specify which agent should be connected to a certain location type, how many location instances should be created, whether locations are nested within other locations, or how strongly the connection between an actor and a location is weighted.
+    By defining location types using the LocationDesigner, users can, for instance, quickly specify which agent should be connected to a certain location type, how many location instances should be created, whether locations are nested within other locations, or how strongly the connection between an actor and a location is weighted.
     Based on these definitions, the Creator class generates a bipartite network of actors and locations.
     The generated networks and their components can serve as the basis for simulation models, be integrated with Mesa and AgentPy, or be exported to NetworkX in both bipartite and unipartite formats.